Youth Hostel Munich

 The Bavarian association of German youth hostels invited five architecture offices to design the modernization of one of Germany’s oldest hostels located in the centre of Munich.
 Primary focus was given to the extension of the existing building with an innovative and high quality design that embodies the fundamental values of the association in a new way.

 GRAFT’s winning concept highlights the idea of “Experiencing Community” in which modern architecture plays a central role in enabling exchange and communication while simultaneously remaining true to the principles of travelling simply, youthful curiosity and the thirst for encounters.
-In the interior, in particular, the design pairs the local iconography of wooden buildings with innovative design.
 In the context of changing habits and practices, the new youth hostel builds a bridge between origins and departure.

 The design proposes relocating the main entrance of the new youth hostel to face “Winthirplatz”.
 A new building closes off the perimeter block, its calm, regular façade respecting the characteristics of the district.
-In its face, however, a two-story amorphous lobby has been carved, creating a dramatic entrance space that simultaneously announces the building to its surroundings.
+In its face, a two-story lobby with fluid lines has been carved, creating an open entrance space.

 The façade of the historic old building at the Wendl-Dietrich-Straße will be renovated in accordance with conservation guidelines.
 The distinctive arches at the entrance will be made usable by means of glazed fronts.
 The entire youth hostel is designed for disabled access, making all its qualities available to everyone.